Skip to content Skip to footer

 Frequenty asked questions about shea butter by mother j

-Unrefined shea butter typically lasts 12–18 months when stored properly.
+Refined shea butter typically lasts 12–24 months when stored properly.
 To maximize freshness, keep it in a cool, dark place (below 75°F) inside an airtight container.

 Signs that your shea butter has gone bad include: